Skip to main content

 Delete App Deployment

 Delete an App Deployment when you no longer need it.
 Deleting an App Deployment removes the deployed workloads.
-If the App Deployment created a new Compute Pool with deletionPolicy: "delete", the Compute Pool is also deleted.
+If the App Deployment created a new Compute Pool with spec.deletionPolicy: "delete", the Compute Pool is also deleted.
 If the policy is "orphan" or the deployment references an existing Compute Pool, the Compute Pool remains.

 danger